UMAprotocol/UMIPs/UMIPs/ustonks-pid-umip.md

 ## MOTIVATION

 The DVM currently does not support price identifiers for the creation of indices like uSTONKS.
 Financial markets should be universally accessible — unrestrained by censorship, pre-existing financial and social capital, or nationality.
-With the uSTONK price identifier synthetic tokens can be created which will allow anybody to obtain exposure to the basket of stocks in a decentralized way.
+With the uSTONKS price identifier synthetic tokens can be created which will allow anybody to obtain exposure to the basket of stocks in a decentralized way.
 This will allow unrestricted trading 24 hours a day, 7 days a week.

 ## MARKETS & DATA SOURCES